The Importance of Succession Management for Future Business Performance

 Understanding the gap between your current state and desired future standing starts with knowing what you’re working with.

-One way you can analyse bench strength is by getting leaders to list succession candidates in a few different time periods: Now, in the next two years, in the next two to five years, and then five years and beyond.
+This is often done manually, or through some kind of 9-box exercise, e.g. getting leaders to list succession candidates in a few different periods.
+(Now, in the next two years, in the next two to five years, and then five years and beyond.)

-• Is already working in an interim position
+- Is already working in an interim position (and filling a critical vacancy)

 Develop your talent pipeline